Family Law Issues with an Incarcerated Spouse or Parent

 Best Interests of the Child and Physical Custody

 California courts use a standard known as best interests of the child in order to make custody determinations.
 Even after a release from prison, a court will likely not immediately recognize that the children’s best interests are served by living with someone who is an ex-convict.
 However, if the court can be shown that the incarcerated individual has made efforts to change their lifestyle, the court may find that it is in the children’s interest to modify the custody order.

 To obtain physical custody it is a good idea to have a steady job and sufficient housing upon leaving prison.
 For legal custody, staying in contact with your children as much as possible while you are incarcerated will likely show a court that you had a genuine interest in remaining in the child’s life.

 California Child Visitation and an Incarcerated Parent

 Unless a court determines that children visiting an incarcerated parent will not be in their best interests, it is possible that a court will allow visitation in the jail or prison.
 In order to increase your chances of allowing children to visit an incarcerated parent it is important to set out a detailed plan.
 Some jails have programs like Children Centers or Family Visiting programs.
 Some of these programs have toys and games for children and special social workers who discuss issues with parents and children.
 If the jail you are requesting children to visit has one of these programs it is very beneficial to describe this in your petition for visitation to the judge.

 How a Lawyer Can Help?

 Whether you or your spouse has been or currently is incarcerated, and you have a legal issue that relates to divorce, child support, child custody or visitation our team of experienced attorneys can help.
 We understand the additional challenges incarceration present in filing for or getting a divorce.
 Our family lawyers can help you get your life back on track.
-Contact us today for a free consultation of your case.
+Contact us today for a free case evaluation of your case.